-- Heat up oil in a pan and add onion and garlic once hot
+- Heat up oil in a pan and add onion, garlic and green pepper once hot

 - Cook for around 10 minutes until softened

-- Add the green pepper, sundried tomatoes, cumin, paprika and chilli, and fry for a couple of minutes until fragrant
+- Add the cumin, paprika and chilli, and fry for a minute until fragrant

-- Add the white beans, tinned tomatoes, almond milk, nutritional yeast, vinegar, miso and salt + pepper
+- Add the white beans, tomato purée, almond milk, nutritional yeast, vinegar, miso and salt + pepper

 - Bring to the boil and simmer for a couple of minutes

-- Using a stick blender, blender or food processor, whizz until completely smooth - add more milk or water to thin out if necessary
+- Using a blender or food processor (or hand-held blender), whizz until completely smooth - add more milk or water to thin out if necessary